psyomn/notes/languages/java/condensed-basics.markdown

 basic data structures such as _ArrayList_ and _LinkedList_.
 We will see these in the next section.

+## Classes vs Objects

+A good thing to do at this point is to differentiate between what classes and objects are.
+Classes are the definition.
+Objects are the result.

+Another analogy would be the following: imagine spheres of different sizes and color.
+They all belong to a same family.
+But each one of them, with the same questions, will yield different results.
+For example, any two elements `A` and `B` are spheres.
+However they may be of different color.
+A better example would be to classify them with respect to behavior: all of them will respect the formula, that gives us the volume of a sphere.
+The only information required, is the size of their radius: in other words given some differing information of a radius `r`, we may apply the same function for any `r`, and get the required behavior.

+So, in other words, a class may contain information crucial for behavior, whereas objects contain the differing information.
+More abstract, classes are specifications, whereas objects are instantiations of those specifications, possibly given differing state.

 ## Templates

 Think about stencil art.
 If you're unfamiliar with this, you can [take a look